-In instances where topography and orientation will not allow such immediate access without compromising design, the living court may not be directly accessible however instead an additional balcony of a minimum 6m area with a minimum dimension of 1.5m must be provided immediately off a lounge or family room.
+In instances where topography and orientation will not allow such immediate access without compromising design, the living court may not be directly accessible however instead an additional balcony of a minimum 6m2 area with a minimum dimension of 1.5m must be provided immediately off a lounge or family room.
 The area of the balcony may be subtracted from the 30m requirement, with the balance still being provided as outdoor living space.

-Open space is required to provide for residents' daily recreation and leisure needs.
-In addition it provides amenity such as allowing for gardening / landscaping hobbies, and through the opportunity to have outdoor dining and barbecues.
-In developments with a repetitive unit form, the ability to landscape and plant outdoor space can be a key method in expressing the individualism and identity of residents.
+Open space is required to provide for residents' daily recrea on and leisure needs.
+In addition it provides amenity such as a low, or for gardening / landscaping hobbies, and through the opportunity to have outdoor dining and barbecues.
+In developments with a repetitive unit form, the ability to landscape and plar cutdoor space can be a key method in expressing the individualish and identity of residents.

-The space should also provide outlook amenity and be designed to maximise views and a sense of openness.
-The use of steep, un-developable or 'leftover' land for open space should be avoided as it will result in a space with little amenity or practical use.
+The space should also provide outlook ame, 'tv an' be designed to maximise views and a sense of openne at The use of steep, un-developable or 'leftover' land for open space should be avoided as it will result in a space with rittue ame, ity operactical use.

-Developments should consider earthworks to form a good outdoor space as crucial as those to establish the building platform .
+Developments should consideration or earthy orks to form a good outdoor space as crucial as those to establish the building platform .